 The National Tourism Careers Expo (NTCE) is an electrifying trademark event in the tourism industry.
 It is hosted annually by three partners which include the National Department of Tourism (NDT), Economic Development, Environmental Affairs and Tourism (DEDEAT – North West), and the Culture, Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA).

-Addressing the skills development challenge and promoting growth in the tourism sector, the NTCE is now it its tenth year.
+Addressing the skills development challenge and promoting growth in the tourism sector, the NTCE is now it its eleventh year.

 GTTP-SA at the NTCE – for learners and teachers

 Here is a glimpse of what you can expect when you visit the Expo:

 The NTCE is directly aimed at high school and tertiary/FET learners (past and current) looking to enter or advance in the tourism industry.